pocomane/brewed-in-the-apocalypse/bita.md

 # Brewed in the Apocalypse

-This is a role playing game for 3-6 persons.
-One person will be called "Scenarist", while the others will be called "Players".
+This is a role playing game for 3-6 player.
+One person will play as the "Scenarist", while the others will play the "Protagonists".

-To play, you need 2 standard 6-sides dice (2 for each player would be better), some white sheets, a pencil and eraser (a pencil for each player would be better).
+To play, you need 2 standard 6-sides dice (2 for each protagonist would be better), some white sheets, a pencil and eraser (a pencil for each player would be better).